 The Shakespeare Theatre of New Jersey launched Shakespeare LIVE! in the spring of 1997 to fill what we perceived to be an unacceptable gap in the educational system.
 Many students were leaving high school having never seen a live professional performance of a Shakespeare play and, in many cases, never having read more than one of his works.
 Without this opportunity, many students think that Shakespeare's plays are an insurmountable tome of boring, impossible-to-understand writings that couldn't possibly be interesting or relevant to them.
 Through Shakespeare LIVE!, we are able to change that perception.

 The LIVE! touring program aims at presenting Shakespeare in dynamic and accessible ways.
 The productions are exciting, witty and visually provocative.
 We are especially thrilled about touring into middle and elementary schools because it gives us the opportunity to show students how engaging and funny Shakespeare can be, before they begin to be intimidated by him.
-As an added bonus, the program enables teachers to fulfill specific New Jersey Core Curriculum Content Standards in the areas of Visual and Performing Arts, Language Arts Literacy and Social Studies.
+As an added bonus, the program enables teachers to fulfill specific Common Core Standards in the areas of Visual and Performing Arts, Language Arts Literacy and Social Studies.

 The Shakespeare Theatre of New Jersey believes that the reason for the success of Shakespeare LIVE! in the schools goes far beyond the immense creativity and care we put into developing clear and captivating productions.
 Prior to the performances, teachers are sent a comprehensive study guide with information, exercises and handouts that can be used before and after the students have seen the play.
 We follow each performance with a question-and-answer period with the students and teachers, giving them an opportunity to discuss with the actors their observations and feelings about the production and about Shakespeare in general.
 We also offer a variety of interactive workshops that allow students to take an active role in exploring Shakespeare's verse and stories.
 All these elements, coupled with a Board of Trustees and a staff that are committed to making a difference in the education of young people, have contributed to the success of this program.